Welcome to:

 Though the designation number has changed frequently, a version of this rule is one of the few non-playing rules that has been in place and relatively unchanged since the first National League Constitution was handwritten in 1876.
 It gives you a sense of the rule’s importance that the document’s framers included it (in Article XIII) in full while saying of their playing rules, essentially: “We’ll write those down soon and get back to you.”

-The moments in history when Rule 3.18 has been invoked (or should have been) are one of our favorite topics.
+Moments in history when Rule 3.18 has been invoked (or should have been) are one of our favorite topics.

 Telling stories together